 Diarrhoea is caused by a range of things, such as food poisoning or a stomach virus, and can happen without warning.
 Anti-diarrhoeal remedies can quickly control the symptoms of diarrhoea.
 Although they don’t deal with the underlying cause.
 Don’t give anti-diarrhoeals to children under 12 because they may have undesirable side effects.
 Speak to your GP or pharmacist for advice about a child with these symptoms.

 A well-prepared first aid kit can help to treat minor cuts, sprains and bruises.
 It can also help reduce the risk of cuts becoming infected.
-It should contain the following items:

 Can be used to clean cuts before they’re dressed (bandaged).
 Most can treat a range of conditions, including insect stings, ulcers and pimples.
 Alcohol-free antiseptic wipes are useful to clean cuts.